pblasser/esp_cafe/README.md

 # esp_cafe
 This is an arduino project written in C for the esp32.
 It contains the building blocks for coding sound on the digital_cafe looper, ways to customize, an esoteric view on coding, as well as cool wifi connection procedures and sound files.
-This code nestles in the 90s couch of the cafe series instruments by ciat lonbarde.
+This code nestles in the 90s couch of the cafe series instruments by cat rumba.
 Such as cafeteria_mono, cafe_stereo, and so on.
 With an oversized mug of seattle brew, the instruments talk to their friends in the language of analog.

 ## Setup
 - Buy the instrument.
 Thanks for your support.
 You will need a computer with USB connection and a USB cord, such as HP Pavillion or Dell Thinkpad.
 You can buy a cd of Redhat Linux at your local borders books if you drive there.
 Devote a few afternoons to properly installing the disc.